eCubed/DevNotes/2019-06-08-05-templating-default-templates.md

 So, what can we do?
 One possibility is to put `<ng-container *ngIf="expectedTemplate != null">` around `<ng-container *ngTemplateOutlet="expectedTemplate">`.
 This way, if the template wasn't specified, we simply don't show it.
-We would get no visual display for our component, which isn't a very good way to communicate to the implementor that they are may be something missing, let alone *what* may be missing.
+We would get no visual display for our component, which isn't a very good way to communicate to the implementor that they may be something missing, let alone *what* may be missing.
 What we'll need to do is to instead provide **default templates**, which would ultimately be shown in case an expected template may not have been supplied up front.

 ## Creating Default Templates